 3.

-To provide logistic support, underpinning development through research, monitoring, education and training for the Kogelberg Biosphere Reserve in the Western Cape.
+To provide logistic support, underpinning development through research, monitoring, education and training for the Kogelberg Biosphere in the Western Cape.

-the Kogelberg Biosphere Reserve
+the Kogelberg BiospherE

-The KBRC is also registered as a Public Benefit Organisation with SARS and can issue section 18A tax exemption certificates to donors.
+And we also registered as a Public Benefit Organisation with SARS and can issue section 18A tax exemption certificates to donors.

 We are engaged in these 4 broad areas: